nellore/rail/README.md

 and will likely expand in future versions.

-Read the [preprint](http://biorxiv.org/content/early/2015/08/11/019067) for more details.
-Methods explained there correspond to Rail-RNA 0.2.4b.
+Read our [paper](http://bioinformatics.oxfordjournals.org/content/early/2016/09/02/bioinformatics.btw575.abstract) for more details.
+Methods explained there correspond to Rail-RNA 0.1.9.

 Get set up
 -----